 Academic Year 2021-2022 - What's happening at BAEC?

-Congratulations to Martin Sharrock on achieving the Royal Photographic Society LRPS distinction.
-He had completed Level 2 and Level 3 NCFE Certificates in Photography previously, under the tuition of Pupak Navabpour at BAEC.
-Well done Martin, what a great achievement!
+Congratulations to Martin Sharrock and Clive Williams on achieving the Royal Photographic Society LRPS distinction.
+Martin completed Level 2 and Level 3 NCFE Certificates in Photography previously, and Clive completed NCFE Level 2 in 2018/19; both under the tuition of Pupak Navabpour at BAEC.
+Well done Martin and Clive, what a great achievement!

 Tutor Amanda Webster 'SAA Artists of the Year' Award